In today’s world of content, many people online make a decent living proofreading at home.

 And yes, while a lot of these companies are looking for professionals with experience, I wanted to write this guide for a few reasons.

-For one, I wanted to include the many companies online that often hire proofreaders, both experienced and even as an entry level.
+For one, I wanted to include the many companies that often hire freelance proofreaders online, both experienced and even as an entry level.
 I will talk about what these companies are generally looking for and how you can apply for a proofreading job.

 Secondly, I wanted to talk about the steps you can take in order to become a proofreader if the industry is of interest and you’re just beginning to start the research process.